Wrought Alloy Products from NGK Berylco

-BERYLCO® 10 and 14, UNS C17500 and C17510, can attain conductivity over 45% IACS and strengths up to 140 ksi UTS.
+BERYLCO® 14, UNS C17510, can attain electrical conductivity over 45% IACS and strengths up to 140 KSI UTS.
 This combination of properties make these alloys ideally suited for heat dissipating modules, resistance welding components, and other electrical applications.

 Beryllium copper can be machined into intricate shapes.
 Its machinability in the age hardened condition is comparable to many other copper base alloys, and better than stainless steels.
 Its dimensional stability is far superior to any other copper base alloy.

 Abrasive Wear Resistance